dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 - Cloak

 ### Biological
-Biological upgrades govern mental capabilities, such as reflexes and knowledge.
+Biological upgrades govern internal properties, such as reflexes and dexterity.
 They can be installed by the player.

 #### Eyes
 - Auto aim